hundredrabbits/Themes/README.md

 </svg>
 ```

-## Collection
+## Installation

-Simply **drag and drop these images onto the application window**, from your desktop, to install them.
+Simply download these SVG files, and **drag and drop them onto the application window**, to install them.

 ### Dark